pldnprabhashwara/pldnprabhashwara/README.md

-# Well Hello there 👋
+# Well, Hello there 👋

 I'm **Nayana Prabhashwara**, an enthusiastic **IT student** who loves exploring the endless possibilities of technology.
 💻 Passionate about **learning new concepts**, **building creative projects**, and **solving real-world problems through innovation**.